 The Insights Tab

 The Insights tab provides data-driven recommendations for students that would benefit most from your feedback.
+Insights tab recommendations are generated by reviewing student submissions within the previous two weeks.
 Insights are composed of three categories:

 Celebrate: students who received high scores on recent writing activities.

 Needs Support: students who frequently received low scores on recent writing activities.

 Needs Attention: students who received the fewest teacher comments on their work.

 Clicking a student’s name directs you to review that student’s writing so you can provide impactful guidance via scores and comments.